 I love using this Behr Paint and Primer Stain-Blocking Paint.
 It comes off really nicely when sanded.

 If you do not want anymore to wear off then I would apply a top coat.
 An oil based for darker colors is fine.
 But if you have a white coat of paint you will want to use a water based product so the paint will not turn yellow (I have learned this the hard way).
 I prefer Minwax Water Based Polycrylic.
-Comes in spray form or can form.
+This comes in spray form or can form.

 For this project I added a dinner bell to my chippy board and it hangs in my kitchen.
 What will you use your board for?
 I made a fun holiday project using this technique that you can read here.
 You can also read more tips on painting here.